Coupa Software (NASDAQ:COUP) Releases FY 2023 Earnings Guidance

-Coupa Software (NASDAQ:COUP – Get Rating) last issued its quarterly earnings data on Monday, June 6th.
-The technology company reported ($0.62) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.57) by ($0.05).
-Coupa Software had a negative return on equity of 17.87% and a negative net margin of 47.72%.
-The firm had revenue of $196.37 million during the quarter, compared to analyst estimates of $190.69 million.
-During the same quarter in the previous year, the firm posted ($0.57) earnings per share.
-Coupa Software’s quarterly revenue was up 17.6% compared to the same quarter last year.
-As a group, research analysts predict that Coupa Software will post -2.63 earnings per share for the current year.

-In other news, CAO Maurizio Baratta sold 385 shares of the business’s stock in a transaction on Friday, April 8th.
-The shares were sold at an average price of $104.73, for a total value of $40,321.05.
-Following the sale, the chief accounting officer now owns 3,077 shares in the company, valued at approximately $322,254.21.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Robert Glenn sold 942 shares of the company’s stock in a transaction dated Friday, April 1st.
-The stock was sold at an average price of $101.25, for a total transaction of $95,377.50.
-Following the transaction, the executive vice president now owns 4,436 shares in the company, valued at approximately $449,145.
+In other news, CFO Todd R. Ford sold 1,940 shares of the business’s stock in a transaction that occurred on Tuesday, June 21st.
+The shares were sold at an average price of $55.11, for a total value of $106,913.40.
+Following the sale, the chief financial officer now owns 30,884 shares of the company’s stock, valued at $1,702,017.24.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CAO Maurizio Baratta sold 598 shares of the company’s stock in a transaction that occurred on Tuesday, June 21st.
+The stock was sold at an average price of $55.11, for a total transaction of $32,955.78.
+Following the sale, the chief accounting officer now directly owns 4,170 shares in the company, valued at approximately $229,808.70.
 The disclosure for this sale can be found here.
-Insiders sold a total of 16,698 shares of company stock worth $1,010,234 in the last 90 days.
-2.20% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 15,190 shares of company stock valued at $856,225.
+Insiders own 2.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of COUP.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in Coupa Software during the 1st quarter worth about $139,000.
-MetLife Investment Management LLC acquired a new position in Coupa Software during the 1st quarter worth about $490,000.
-Panagora Asset Management Inc. lifted its position in Coupa Software by 109.1% during the 1st quarter.
-Panagora Asset Management Inc. now owns 5,310 shares of the technology company’s stock worth $540,000 after buying an additional 2,770 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in Coupa Software by 12.0% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 112,862 shares of the technology company’s stock worth $11,473,000 after buying an additional 12,067 shares in the last quarter.
-Finally, Vanguard Group Inc. lifted its position in Coupa Software by 1.2% during the 1st quarter.
-Vanguard Group Inc. now owns 6,810,191 shares of the technology company’s stock worth $692,120,000 after buying an additional 77,434 shares in the last quarter.
-Institutional investors and hedge funds own 95.45% of the company’s stock.
+Several institutional investors have recently modified their holdings of COUP.
+Advisors Asset Management Inc. boosted its holdings in shares of Coupa Software by 56.9% in the first quarter.
+Advisors Asset Management Inc. now owns 965 shares of the technology company’s stock worth $98,000 after buying an additional 350 shares during the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in Coupa Software during the first quarter valued at $139,000.
+Quantamental Technologies LLC purchased a new stake in shares of Coupa Software during the first quarter valued at $202,000.
+Wellington Management Group LLP purchased a new stake in Coupa Software in the first quarter worth about $213,000.
+Finally, Captrust Financial Advisors lifted its stake in Coupa Software by 14.0% in the first quarter.
+Captrust Financial Advisors now owns 4,194 shares of the technology company’s stock worth $426,000 after acquiring an additional 515 shares during the period.
+Institutional investors own 95.45% of the company’s stock.

 Coupa Software Company Profile (Get Rating)